Find a Barrister

 Languages: Spanish (proficient)

 Patrick has a broad commercial practice in line with Chambers’ profile, with a particular focus on civil fraud/asset recovery, international trade, insurance, company/insolvency and shipping disputes.
 Patrick also has a particular interest in and experience of cases raising issues of private international law, and has published in this field: [2021] LMCLQ 27, and Ch 10 The Modern Law of Marine Insurance, Volume 5 (co-author).
-His advocacy was recently described by Henshaw J as “clear and cogent…, both in writing and at the oral hearing”, and the directories comment that his “advocacy skills are very impressive.
-He is quick on his feet, and presents his arguments in a clear and concise manner.
-He will certainly be a force to be reckoned with in the years to come.
+His advocacy was recently described by Henshaw J as “clear and cogent…, both in writing and at the oral hearing” (The Anna Dorothea [2023] 2 Lloyd’s Rep 446).

 He has substantial experience of complex litigation in the High Court and Court of Appeal, and of international arbitration under LCIA, ICC, UNCITRAL, and LMAA Rules, both as sole counsel and as part of a team.